alvinj/BuildMacOSJavaApplication/README.md

 # Building a MacOS application from a Java Jar file

-This little project contains an Ant build script that can be used to convert a Java application into a MacOS application.
+This project contains an Ant build script that can be used to convert a Java application into a MacOS application.
 It won’t create a “perfect” Mac/Java application where you’ll have menu items like Preferences and Quit under the application name in the menu bar, but it will at least let you